OlympusDAO/olympus-frontend/README.md

 The site is now running at `http://localhost:3000`!
 Open the source code and start editing!

-If you would like to run the frontend in a Docker image (e.g. to isolate dependencies and the nodejs version), run `yarn docker-start`.
+If you would like to run the frontend in a Docker image (e.g. to isolate dependencies and the nodejs version), run `make run_docker`.

 ## Unit Testing